cryshansen/chartcom/README.md

 # chartcom
 React TypeScript  Vite website system, coupled with a node.js server back end.
 Dynamic data based on images and json files to load.
 Can be coupled with a database backend.

-This simple site uses contact modal for all page engagement outside of the footer newsletter and the apothecary newsletter components.
+This simple site uses contact modal for all page form engagement outside of the footer newsletter and the apothecary newsletter components.

 The site is intended to be used as a template to start with a basic niche market and showcase a sales front via the apothecary page.